dnnysoftware/GPS-Web-App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Make sure to have Docker installed with Docker Desktop and the ability to run `docker compose` once you do you can move forware with the installation instructions.
+Make sure to have Docker installed with Docker Desktop and the ability to run `docker-compose` once you do you can move forware with the installation instructions.

 ### Installation